-- The phone number specified by Ascend-Dial-Number - The password specified by Ascend-Send-Secret or Ascend-Send-Passwd - Any other relevant attributes in the user profile that authenticated the call
+- The phone number specified by Ascend-Dial-Number - The password specified by Ascend-Send-Send-Send-Passwd - Any other relevant attributes in the user profile that authenticated the call

 Note: If you set up a RADIUS user profile for callback and CLID-only authentication, the MAX never answers the call.
 The caller can therefore avoid billing charges.